one-for-all/RoboND-Rover-Project/writeup.md

 ### Notebook Analysis
 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.

-In [Rover_Project_Test_Notebook.ipynb] (./code/master/Rover_Project_Test_Notebook.ipynb), the implementation for rock and obstacle color selection in written in function **color_thresh**.
+* In [Rover_Project_Test_Notebook.ipynb](./code/master/Rover_Project_Test_Notebook.ipynb), the implementation for rock and obstacle color selection in written in function **color_thresh**.
-The range of rgb values for rock is hardcoded, (by inspection of color values of rocks in sample images).
+* The range of rgb values for rock is hardcoded, (by inspection of color values of rocks in sample images).
 The rocks are where rgb values fall in this range.
-The obstacles are where neither covered by ground nor rocks.
+* The obstacles are where neither covered by ground nor rocks.

 Original image:
 ![original rock image][rock_image]

 Identification:
 ![object identification by color][color_classificiation]

 #### 1. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.